Chris Weidman plans to document his recovery after grisly injury at UFC 261

 He became the middleweight champion in 2013 after Anderson Silva suffered a similar injury and was sidelined for more than a year.
 Silva retired in 2020 after Hall beat him by fourth-round TKO.
 The first such incident occurred in 2008 and involved lightweight Corey Hill, who fought 11 more times after recovering from the injury, according to ESPN.

-Hall, who suffered his first professional loss to Weidman in 2010, became the first UFC fighter to win without a single leg strike on Saturday.
+Hall, who suffered his first professional loss to Weidman in 2010, became the first UFC fighter to win without a single leg strike Saturday.

-“Honestly there’s not much to say.
+“Honestly, there’s not much to say.
 It just sucks,” Hall said during his post-fight news conference.
 “The only thing I can do is just wish him well.”